phpfunk/phpfunk.github.com/about/readme.md

 If you've worked with me for some time, you may hear me say this.
 We all have our first reactionary thought.
 Don't say that, it's typically filled with emotion that may cause people to not hear what you really want to say.
 Wait for your second thought, if you don't have one, sit on that first thought to make sure it's the right thing to say.
 Sometimes saying nothing is enough.

 ### Iterations are the New Perfect
 I don't believe in perfect.
 I believe in small iterations to succeed.
 Whether that is a feature, personal growth, or an operational change.
 Keep it small, keep iterating, and revert if you need to.
+Need proof?
+Just check out the [commit history](https://github.com/phpfunk/phpfunk.github.com/commits/aboutme/about/readme.md) for this readme.

 ### Make Mistakes
 Mistakes are key for growth.
 You always learn more about yourself and your work when you make a mistake.
 Make them, but learn from them.
 I never get upset about mistakes, unless we are continually repeating the same mistakes without learning from them.